This post contains affiliate links.

 As I get the palette ready.
 I run the palette paper under the running water.
 I like to turn it over to make sure that it is fully saturated.
 This helps the paper to stretch without tearing and have proper surface tension.

 After you have filled the container with water place the saturated paper on top of the sponge and roughly center it.
-I use an old library card to carefully scrape the top of the paper so that it smooths it out and removes air bubbles.
+I use an old library card to carefully wipe the top of the paper so that it smooths it out and removes air bubbles.

 Make sure that you remove all drops of water from the top of the palette paper